-Again, this may vary depending on the state you live in, and conditions may be broad or very specific.
+Again, this may vary depending on the State or Territory you live in, and conditions may be broad or very specific.

-If you are already driving with a disability, the motoring authority in your State will have detailed information on your file regarding your conditions.
+If you are already driving with a disability, the motoring authority in your State or Territory will have detailed information on your file regarding your conditions.